dwmuller/dotfiles/README.md

         choco install git -y # installs Git for Windows

+Install or update winget, Microsoft's nascent package manager.
+Find it in the Microsoft Store under the name "App Installer".

 In Git Bash as administrator, or with [Developer Mode enabled](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/), so that symlinks work: